camerahacks/rpilocator-rss-feed/README.md

 pip install feedparser
 ```

-It also uses Requests to send the notification to the Pushbullet API.
+It also uses Requests to send the notification to the APIs.

 ```python
 pip install requests